 We provide standard warranties on many of our products within the Building Envelope segment.
 Standard warranty terms range from one year to limited lifetime coverage.
 We estimate our future warranty costs based on historical trends and based on product sales.
 From time to time, we may also increase or decrease preexisting warranty accruals for updated estimates of the costs necessary to settle specific product liability claims.
 These updates are recorded during the period in which (a) the circumstances giving rise to the specific product liability claims become known and (b) the costs to satisfactorily address the situation are both probable and estimable.
 Our warranty accounting policy is considered a critical accounting estimate due to the inherent uncertainty in predicting the future failure rates of certain roofing products.
-The estimate is based on historical claims data, historical sales, the long-tail line of lifetime coverage, the continuation of high product liability claims and update our assumptions as necessary to reflect current conditions.
+The estimate is based on historical claims data, historical sales, the long-tail line of lifetime coverage, the continuation of high product liability claims costs and the accelerated processing of product liability claims.
+We regularly monitor warranty claims and update our assumptions as necessary to reflect current conditions.